zzzprojects/Eval-Expression.NET/docs2/pages/getting-started/overview.md

 ## What's C# Eval Expression library?

-Our library is a lightweight expression evaluator that support nearly everything.
-You can evaluate or compile almost all possible C# expression including:
+Our library is a lightweight expression evaluator that supports nearly everything.
+You can evaluate or compile almost all possible C# expressions including:

 - Anonymous Type
 - Extension Method